Erastuskanyatta/Introduction-to-PHP/index.md

 ### GETTING STARTED WITH PHP
 PHP is a Web server programming language.
 It allows developers to create content that interacts with the database.
-PHP stands for Hypertext Preprocessor.
-PHP is used for developing web-based applications.
+PHP stands for Hypertext Preprocessor and it is used for developing web-based applications.

 ### Why PHP?